-- The value is read successfully but does not match the expected metadata.
+- Silent corruption — the value is read successfully but does not match the declared metadata.
+No error is raised, so the inconsistency stays hidden.

 CREATE TABLE SQLUser.Employee (